apify/apify-docs/sources/academy/tutorials/node_js/multiple-runs-scrape.md

 slug: /node-js/multiple-runs-scrape
 ---

-# Scraping website from multiple Actor runs
+# Scrape website in parallel with multiple Actor runs

 **Learn how to run multiple instances of an Actor to scrape a website faster.
 This tutorial will guide you through the process of setting up your scraper.**